-The GPSR therefore transforms the general product safety directive from 2001 into a regulation, modernises the rules for all economic operators (manufacturers, importers and distributers) and updates them for online businesses and online marketplaces.
+The GPSR, therefore, transforms the general product safety directive from 2001 into regulation, modernizes the rules for all economic operators (manufacturers, importers, and distributors), and updates them for online businesses and online marketplaces.
 Transforming the directive into a regulation will ensure a sound legal framework to guarantee that products are safe and follow European standards.

 Buying safe products online

 “In 2021, 73% of consumers bought products online (compared to 50% in 2014), and in 2020, 21% ordered something from outside the EU (8% in 2014).
 According to Safety Gate’s2020 annual report, 26% of notifications of dangerous products concerned products sold online, while at least 62% concerned products coming from outside the EU and EEA.

 The new rules are projected to save EU consumers around 1 billion euros in the first year and approximately 5.5 billion over the next decade.
 By reducing the number of unsafe products on the market, the new measures should reduce the harm caused to EU consumers due to preventable, product-related accidents (estimated today at 11.5 billion euros per year) and the cost of healthcare (estimated at 6.7 billion euros per year).”
 Source: European Parliament.